-Similar to the “paravent” at Casa Prieto, Luis Barragán used folding screens at his own home, the Casa Estudio Luis Barragán in Mexico City´s Tacubaya neighborhood.
+Similar to the #8220;paravent#8221; at Casa Prieto, Luis Barragán used folding screens at his own home, the Casa Estudio Luis Barragán in Mexico City´s Tacubaya neighborhood.

 In 1989 the folding screen is still in the Casa Prieto, separating both, the living room from the dining area.

-In 2009 the same dining room at Casa Prieto is now furnished with a large wooden room divider.
+In 2009 the same dining room at Casa Prieto is now furnished with a large wooden bookcase.

-Same pinewood room divider seen from the opposite side, the living room at Casa Prieto.
+Same pinewood room divider/bookcase seen from the opposite side, the living room at Casa Prieto.

-Complete view of this room divider before the sale of Casa Prieto López in 2014 to Mexican businessman César Cervantes, who completed a major renovation project of the house in order to bring it back to its original Luis Barragán state, now called Casa Pedregal.
+Complete view of the room divider in question before the sale of Casa Prieto López in 2014 to Mexican businessman César Cervantes, who completed a major renovation project of the house in order to bring it back to its original Luis Barragán state, now called Casa Pedregal.

 Casa Pedregal (formerly Casa Prieto) in 2014.
 New look after the extensive renovation program that its new owner Cesár Cervantes completed by the fall of 2014.